-Lead the development on an engaging, dynamic and rewarding community of international students and represent the needs and interests of international students within the Union.
+Lead the International Students' Network as well as oversee the development of an engaging, dynamic and rewarding community of international students and represent the needs and interests of international students within the Union.
 Working with the Activities & Engagement Officer to facilitate initiatives to support intercultural engagement across our diverse student communities.
 Working with the Welfare & Community Officer, represent the collective interests of international students to UCL and beyond.

 ix.
-Mature & Part Time Students' Officer
+Mature & Part Time & Carers Students' Officer

-Lead the development of an engaging, dynamic and rewarding community of mature and part-time students and represent their interests and needs to the Union.
+Lead the Mature, Part-Time & Carers Students' Network and oversee the development of an engaging, dynamic and rewarding community of mature, and part-time and students with caring responsibilities and represent their interests and needs to the Union.
 Working with the Welfare & Community Officer, represent these collective interests to UCL and beyond.